 The CJC is a cooperative process, patterned after Matthew 18, but formally approached.
-A CJC includes those who were impacted by the violation, the alleged offender(s) and his or her support person(s), a representative from Student Life, others deemed helpful, and a facilitator.
+A CJC includes those who were impacted by the violation, the alleged offender(s) and his or her support person(s), a representative from Campus Life, others deemed helpful, and a facilitator.
 The participants of a CJC are assembled to listen to the experiences of those who were harmed and those who violated the standards of the community.
 The purpose is to:

 - Recognize injustices.